At sex toy shop, South Korean women seek to shatter taboos

 "In pop culture, like TV shows and movies, heterosexual males are still the ones who have say and sexual independence," said Choi.

-"Women who speak out for their sexual life are socially stigmatised, called whores or sluts," she said.
+"Women who speak out for their sexual life are socially stigmatized, called whores or sluts," she said.

 The shop generates monthly turnover of about 20 million won ($17,000), including online sales.
 Most customers are women in their 20s and 30s.